thrivinginacademia/grantwriting/README.md

 ***
-# Constructing a linear flow of logic
+# Constructing a flow of logic
 ## Gap in knowledge
 ## Objectives
 ## Hypotheses
 ## Specific aims

 ***
-# Effective literature searching
+# Literature searching

 Identifying the appropriate breadth and depth of a literature review, as well as where to find appropriate sources
 > This short video lays out a nice introduction on how to write a literature review.
 Even if you've written literature reviews before, it might be worth it to review the basics to get you going on the right track.
 Plus, the video links to several other helpful videos on the topic.